 |The region of Valencia hosts breathtaking coastal cities including Alicante.

 How Do I Apply?

 Every year the application process is slightly different, so it’s important to find the updated information for your situation.
-However, a good place to start is with the Ministry’s website, which will show you how to make your Profex account.
-You will use this to send in your final application.
+However, a good place to start is with the Ministry’s website, which will describe the often-changing requirements for your application.

 On the website, you will find important information including contacts in the USA and Canada, contacts in Spain, FAQs, application guidelines, a checklist to make sure you have everything and a manual for using Profex.
 You will also see guidelines for getting your visa.